 If you follow our Twitter account, you have a general idea of what Animation Obsessive does.
 But this newsletter brings you much more, in a much tidier package.

 That’s not everything we publish, though.
-Paying subscribers (members) get access to our Thursday bonus issues, including exclusive chats with creators from around the globe.
+Paying subscribers (members) get access to our Thursday bonus issues.
+These are deep dives into topics like Katsuhiro Otomo’s storyboarding or a hit student animation from China.
 If you’re hungry for more, or if you’d simply like to offer extra support for what we do here, membership is for you.

 We hope you’ll consider joining the Animation Obsessive community.
 We’d love to have you.